 Information for Before and After Surgery - Urology

 Pediatric Urology at Phoenix Children's Hospital is committed to providing the highest quality urological care to the children of Arizona and the southwestern United States.
 Our surgeons are all fully-qualified, fellowship-trained pediatric urologists.
-They are recognized for their special expertise in treating the urological problems of neonates, infants, children and teenagers.

 Here are some recommended tips for your child before and after surgery.